-It’s exciting.
-Perusing Florida real estate listings, you stumble on an attractive house or condo connected to a golf course.
-The best part is the price.
-One whole dollar.
-Of course you realize theres a catch.
 The fine print?
-Buyer must also purchase a membership at the country club which runs $70,000.
-Still, even with the added expense it’s comparable to similar non-country club properties.
-So, is it a good investment?
-Country Club Properties are a mystery to most.
+The buyer must also purchase a membership at the country club, which runs $70,000.
+Still, even with the added expense, it’s comparable to similar non-country club properties.
+Is it a good investment?
+Country club properties are a mystery to most.

-After all, Florida is the golf course champ with more than 1,100 statewide.
-Unfortunately the sport peaked around 1990.
-Golf has been shedding players since heavy metal and VCRs were a thing and dial-up Internet was future tech.
+Florida is the golf course champ with more than 1,100 statewide.
+Unfortunately, the sport peaked around 1990.
+Golf has been shedding players since heavy metal and VCRs were a thing and dial-up internet was future tech.

-Reporting on a 2010 study by the National Golf Foundation (NGF), the Biscayne Times pointed out that across the country Between 500 and 1000 public courses are expected to close with the next five years, defining public course as ones where you can play the course without being a member.
+Reporting on a 2010 study by the National Golf Foundation (NGF), the Biscayne Times pointed out that, across the country, between 500 and 1,000 public courses were expected to close within the next five years.
 This includes many country clubs where low-cost condos are currently for sale.

-Savvy investors uncover opportunity in overbuilt sectors.
-You could find a gem hidden within shards of shattered glass.
+Savvy investors uncover opportunity in overbuilt sectors — you could find a gem hidden within shards of shattered glass.
 Just be prepared.
-You may have to hold onto the Country Club properties while incurring costs that wouldnt be a factor with other properties.
+You may have to hold on to country club properties while incurring costs that wouldn’t be a factor with other properties.

 Do you have a regular tee time?
 Have you won a few doubles competitions?
 Did you sign for your lunch?
 If you answered yes to any of these, you have an advantage.

-For you, the transformation of the back nine into single family dwellings represents opportunity.
+For you, the transformation of the back nine into single-family dwellings represents opportunity.
 Those longtime condo owners may be motivated sellers.
 Purchasing an older condo and investing in some interior remodeling and exterior TLC could pay dividends.
-Pricing at less than the new homes could offer those potential buyers an attractive alternative.
+Pricing at less than the new homes could offer potential buyers an attractive alternative.

 Risky Return on Investment